jwgsim/A-systematic-review-and-meta-analysis-of-seven-determinants-of-inter-ethnic-attitudes/README.md

 ### Research Archive - A systematic review and meta-analysis of the comparative effects of group threat, group contact, socialization, media, and the demographics age, sex, and education, on majority to minority directed inter-ethnic attitudes in English, peer-reviewed research articles published in the 2010-2022 period.
-This repository contains files for replicating the manuscript "A systematic review and meta-analysis of the comparative effects of group threat, group contact, socialization, media, and the demographics age, sex, and education, on majority to minority directed inter-ethnic attitudes in English, peer-reviewed research articles published during the 2010-2022 period".
+This repository contains files that are required for replicating the manuscript "A systematic review and meta-analysis of the comparative effects of group threat, group contact, socialization, media, and the demographics age, sex, and education, on majority to minority directed inter-ethnic attitudes in English, peer-reviewed research articles published during the 2010-2022 period".
 It additionally includes statements on registration, data storage, privacy, and permission and access.

 | Folder | Description |
 | ----------- | ----------- |